-Background: The processes described in this Administrative Decision are based on the outcome of consultations with the Advisory Forum, the National Focal Points for Training and the Training Site Forum (TSF), being the operational contact points within the Coordinating Competent Bodies (CCB) framework.
+Background: The processes described in this Administrative Decision are based on the outcome of consultations with the Advisory Forum, the National Focal Points for Training (NFPs for Training) and the Training Site Forum, being the operational contact points within the Coordinating Competent Bodies framework.
 At its meeting on 15-16 November 2016, the Management Board also supported the processes described in this document.
+In 2019, an external evaluation of the Fellowship Programme was conducted.

-Description: This Administrative Decision governs the EU-track of the ECDC Fellowship Programme, field epidemiology path (EPIET) and public health microbiology path (EUPHEM), starting with the 2019 cohort.
+Description: This Administrative Decision governs the EU-track of the ECDC Fellowship Programme, field epidemiology path (EPIET) and public health microbiology path (EUPHEM), Cohort 2021.

-Administrative Decision N°ECDC/AD/2018/18
+Administrative Decision N°ECDC/AD/2020/13